anthonymike180/Adidas-Sales-Analysis-Excel/README.md

   <img src="https://github.com/anthonymike180/Adidas-Sales-Analysis-Excel/blob/main/Image.png" width="700">
 </p>

-A Microsoft Excel–based sales analysis and dashboard project for sales data from an Adidas store/brand.
+This is a Microsoft Excel based sales analysis and dashboard project for sales data from an Adidas store/brand.
 It’s designed to help analyze sales performance, product performance, and generate insights from raw sales data using Excel.

 ## Project Overview